symfony/symfony-docs/contributing/documentation/overview.rst

 The latest (e.g. ``5.x``) branch holds the documentation for the development branch of the code.

-Unless you're documenting a feature that was introduced after Symfony 5.4, your changes should always be based on the ``5.4`` branch.
+Unless you are documenting a feature that was introduced after Symfony 5.4, your changes should always be based on the ``5.4`` branch.
 Documentation managers will use the necessary Git-magic to also apply your changes to all the active branches of the documentation.